-WebDewey is the easiest way to use the DDC.
-It includes all content from the Print Edition, including:
+WebDewey is the easiest way to use the Dewey Decimal Classification® (DDC) system.
+It includes all content from the print edition and features:

 - BISAC-to-DDC mappings

 This tutorial introduces you to WebDewey 2.0 where you can:

 - search or browse DDC numbers, Library of Congress Subject Headings (LCSH), Mapped MeSH and BISAC headings

 - access authority records from links in the WebDewey records

 - add your own notes and display them in context

 Microsoft® PowerPoint 97 or higher is required to view the demo.
 If PowerPoint is not installed on your computer, you may download the free PowerPoint Viewer 2007 directly from Microsoft Office Online.

 The 23rd print edition, published in 2011, includes many features that make the classification easier to use.
 The four-volume, unabridged edition is published approximately every seven years.